tedee-com/tedee-bridge-api/dry-contact/README.md

-# Tedee Documentation
+# Tedee Dry Contact Script

 ## Overview

-Tedee Documentation is the primary resource for exploring the platform's features, supported devices, and their detailed descriptions.
-Here, you will find comprehensive guides, step-by-step instructions, and in-depth explanations to help you understand and make the most of Tedee products and services.

-Whether you're setting up a new device, troubleshooting, or diving into advanced functionalities, this documentation serves as your go-to reference.

-## Contribution
+## Contibution
-If you think that there are some areas that should be improved or extended please let us know by creating an [issue](https://github.com/tedee-com/tedee-bridge-api/issues) with changes to specific documentation in subdirectories.
+If you think that there are some areas that should be improved or extended please let us know by creating an [issue](https://github.com/tedee-com/tedee-bridge-api/issues).
 However, we also highly encourage you to contribute to this repo, wheather you want to add some description, guide or provide a sample code.

 ### Documentation specification